 - Use ground fault circuit interrupters (GFCI).
 To ensure your working environment is safe, always use a GFCI and reduce any imbalances between outgoing and incoming currents.

 - Remove any metal accessories and tools before working with electrical equipment.
 Ladders, rulers, metallic pens and pencils, and even rings and watchbands are extremely conductive.
 Remember to remove these, and put them in a safe place out of harm’s reach.

 - Store electrical tools and equipment safely, away from potential hazards.
 Before leaving a job site, make sure all electrical tools and equipment are unplugged, and properly stored away from areas susceptible to extreme cold and condensation.

-Making sure your team is up-to-date with the latest electrical safety standards is extremely important, but hard to always ensure.
-With a mobile field service software, you give your techs the tools they need to work smarter, and more efficiently.
+Making sure your team is up-to-date with the latest electrical safety standards can be hard in busier times, but it’s extremely important.
+With safety in mind and a powerful mobile field service software, your technicians will have the tools they need to work smarter and safer.